 Catching a Thief Tactic

-Because he is aware that the tactic used in “Plâyme” campaign is a thief’s tactic, Colonel Hieu applies the catching a thief tactic in Pleime campaign to solve the problem presented in the battlefield.
+Because he is aware that the tactic used in “Plâyme” campaign is a thief’s tactic, Colonel Hieu applies the catching a thief tactic in the Pleime campaign to solve the problem presented on the battlefield.

-In a nutshell, the thief's tactic consists in stalking a victim then springing into action the moment the latter gets distract.
+In a nutshell, the thief's tactic consists in stalking a victim then springing into action the moment the latter gets distracted.

-Consequently, the catching a thief tactic consists in making believe that one is distracted in order to lure the thief into action and surprise him with a strike he least expects.
+Consequently, catching a thief tactic consists of making believe that one is distracted to lure the thief into action and surprise him with a strike he least expects.

 What the Viet Cong was not aware of was that II Corps had been studying a plan of catching a thief that comprised three Regiments – 32nd, 33rd, and 66th – since September 1965, prior to the first shot at Pleime camp on October 20, 1965, as revealed in the document Intelligence Aspects of Pleime-Chupong Campaign, page 6: